Albanian Kingdom (1928–1939): Zog's kingdom

 In 1928, President Zogu secured the parliament's consent to its own dissolution, as he had already gained authoritarian control of the country.
 A new constituent assembly amended the constitution making Albania a kingdom and transforming Zogu into Zog I, "King of the Albanians".
 International recognition arrived forthwith.
 The new constitution abolished the Albanian Senate and created a unicameral Assembly.
-Although nominally a constitutional monarch, in practice King Zog retained the dictatorial powers he had held as President Zogu.
+Although nominally a constitutional monarch, in practice King Zog retained the absolute powers he had held as President Zogu.
 Civil liberties remained more or less nonexistent, and political opponents were frequently imprisoned and killed.
-Thus, for all intents and purposes, Albania remained a military dictatorship.
+Thus, for all intents and purposes, Albania remained an absolute monarchy.

 Soon after his official swearing in as monarch, King Zog broke off his engagement to Shefqet Vërlaci's daughter, and Vërlaci withdrew his support for the King and began plotting against him.
 Zog had accumulated a great number of enemies over the years, and the Albanian tradition of blood vengeance required them to try to kill him.
 Zog surrounded himself with guards and rarely appeared in public.
 The King's loyalists disarmed all of Albania's tribes except for his own Mati tribesmen and their allies, the Dibra.
 Nevertheless, on a visit to Vienna in 1931, Zog and his bodyguards fought a gun battle with would-be assassins on the Opera House steps.

 Zog remained sensitive to steadily mounting disillusion with the Kingdom of Italy's domination of Albania.
 The Royal Albanian Army, though always 15,600 strong, sapped the country's funds, and the Italians' monopoly on training the armed forces rankled public opinion.
 As a counterweight, Zog kept British officers in the Royal Albanian Gendarmerie despite strong Italian pressure to remove them.
 In 1931, King Zog openly stood up to the Italians, refusing to renew the 1926 First Treaty of Tirana.